apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

    ChangeType eventChangeType = 7;
    // details about the change
    ChangeDetail eventChangeDetail = 8;
-   // the secondary object in the event (eg. allocation UUID, request ID) string referenceID = 9;
+   // the secondary object in the event (eg. allocation ID, request ID) string referenceID = 9;
    // the resource value if the change involves setting/modifying a resource Resource resource = 10;